GSA/Section508.gov/_pages/manage/annual-assessment/2023-03-28-manage-gwaa-definitions.md

   <span id="sectionR">R</span>
 </h2>

-- <span id="regularly"><strong>Regularly:</strong></span> Activities that are performed 25%-59% of the time.
+- <span id="regularly"><strong>Regularly:</strong></span> Activities that are performed approximately 25%-59% of the time.

-- <span id="reimbursable-service"><strong>Reimbursable service:</strong></span> A reimbursable service in this context is defined as agreement between your agency and one or more agencies (or one or more non-Federal government public entities such as a state, local, territory or tribal government) which authorizes your agency to provide information and communication technology services to another agency then be reimbursed for the costs plus fees.
+- <span id="reimbursable-service"><strong>Reimbursable service:</strong></span> An agreement in which one agency provides ICT services to another and is then reimbursed for these services.

-- <span id="risk"><strong>Risk:</strong></span> Generally considered in the IT sector as any exposure to harm, or loss to your agency information, systems and processes associated with the ownership, operation, involvement, influence and adoption of IT within an organization.
-When an agency fails to maintain an accessible IT portfolio, agencies can be exposed to civil rights and other legal challenges, financial loss, increased remediation or rework, and waste, as well as challenges with recruiting and maintaining a skilled workforce.
+- <span id="risk"><strong>Risk:</strong></span> Potential for harm, loss, or damage within the IT sector, unfavorably impacting systems, processes, and associated resources within an organization.
+Risk typically encompasses legal, financial, technological, and workforce challenges.

-- <span id="ruleset"><strong>Ruleset:</strong></span> A set of rules used by an automated tool.
-In this context, rulesets will check for common accessibility problems and may have a version associated (e.g., 508 Rules version 1.0.).
+- <span id="ruleset"><strong>Ruleset:</strong></span> A collection of rules used by automated tools to identify accessibility issues.
 May also be called rules, accessibility checks, or library.

 <h2>
   <span id="sectionS">S</span>